ouankou/apollo/docs/training-data-processing.md

 # Key Concepts

-All training data is associated with a code region (Apollo:Region)
+All training data is associated with a code region (Apollo:Region), often a parallelized OpenMP loop.

-A machine learning model is trained for a list of features to predict either the best policy or code variant choice (classification model) or execution time (regression modeling).
+Machine learning is used to use a list of features to predict
+* either the best policy (code variant) choice: a classification model
+* or execution time: a regression modeling

 # Context of a measured executime time